The Whisky Chair | Finn Juhl | 1948

 Playfully Provocative

-The Whisky Chair is not only extravagant, it is also playfully provocative - perhaps even borderline politically incorrect.
-The right armrest unfolds organically towards the end, making way for a handmade half-moon shaped brass tray.
+The Whisky Chair is not only extravagant but also playfully provocative - perhaps even borderline politically incorrect.
+The right armrest unfolds organically towards the end, making way for a handmade half-moon-shaped brass tray.
 The tray can unfold into a full circle where a hole in the brass surface is shaped to hold a glass.